michele-segata/cooperis/README.md

 can specify the number of the OpenCL device and platform to use during the build process with the `CL_DEVICE=n` and `CL_PLATFORM=n` options.
 If left unspecified, device 0 and platform 0 will be used.
-You can discover the available devices and platforms on your machine by using the `clinfo` command.
+You can discover the available devices and platforms on your machine by using the `clinfo` utility command.

 Finally, simply type.